Wizcorp/node-memcached-transactions/README.md

 Memcached Transactions is a wrapper around [node-memcached](https://github.com/3rd-Eden/node-memcached).
-It provides a transactional environment for all-or-nothing writes, and smart caching of previously received, writted and deleted data.
+It provides a transactional environment for all-or-nothing writes, and smart caching of previously received, written and deleted data.

 ## API